-Anne was the daughter of John Montacute but her mother is unknown.
-The date and place of her birth have not been found.
+Anne was born about 1397, the daughter of John Montacute but her mother is unknown.
+The place is not known.

-Her husband was Richard Hawkins / Hankeford.
+Her fourth husband was John Holland.
 They were married, but the date and place have not been found.
-Their only known child was Anne (c1431-1485).
+They had no known children.

 Note 1